Matthew Humphreys (cricketer)

-Matthew James Humphreys (born 28 September 2002) is an Irish cricketer from Northern Ireland.
+Matthew James Humphreys (born 28 September 2002) is a Northern Irish cricketer who represents the Ireland cricket team.
 He plays for the Northern Knights in Irish domestic cricket.

 Domestic career

 A product of Lisburn Cricket Club, Humphreys played age-level cricket in Northern Ireland, captaining a Belfast under-14 side in 2017.

 Having played a pivotal part in helping the Ireland Under-19 team to qualify for the 2022 ICC Under-19 Cricket World Cup in the West Indies, he was subsequently named in the Ireland under-19 squad for the World Cup, where he played in six matches during the tournament and took 11 wickets.

 He was named by Cricket Ireland in the core Northern Knights squad for the 2022 season.
 He made his debut in a List A match against the Munster Reds at Stormont in the 2022 Inter-Provincial Cup, where he took the wickets of Ireland internationals Kevin O'Brien and David Delany.

 Later in the season he made his Twenty20 debut against the North West Warriors in the 2022 Inter-Provincial Trophy festival at Comber.

 He was retained by the Knights for the 2023 season.
 During a T20 match against North West Warriors on 1 August he took career best figures of 5/13.
 The Knights side would go on to complete an Irish domestic double with Humphreys taking 15 wickets.